ARMmbed/mbed-os/TESTS/netsocket/README.md

 2. Register event handler with `UDPSocket::sigio()`.
 3. Create another thread that constantly waits signal from sigio() handler, when received try `UDPSocket::recvfrom()`.
 4. Call `UDPSocket:sendto("echo.mbedcloudtesting.com", 7, <random packet, size = loop index>, <loop index>);`.
 5. Wait for incomming packet for one second.
-If nothing received retry, max 3 times.
+If nothing received retry, max 3 times each.
 6. Verify incomming content was the same that was sent.
 7. Repeat 1200 times.
 8. Destroy the socket.